If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 In Yukon, there are two laws that offer you protection from sexual harassment at work.

 The Yukon Human Rights Act says that sexual harassment is against the law.
-It protects people from discrimination and harassment based on specific grounds, including sex, sexual orientation, gender identity, and gender expression.
+It protects people from discrimination and harassment based on specific grounds, including sex, sexual orientation, gender identity and gender expression.
 Under the act, your employer is required to prevent and respond to sexual harassment in the workplace.

-The Workers’ Safety and Compensation Act (WSCA) is all about safety in workplaces.
+The Workers’ Safety and Compensation Act is all about safety in workplaces.
 It’s the law in Yukon that protects workers from all sorts of hazards at work, including violence and harassment.
 Under the WSCA, your employer is required to have a written policy saying how they prevent, deal with, and investigate sexual harassment and workplace violence.
 Your employer is also required to provide training and supervise workers to make sure they follow the policy.

 The Human Rights Act and the WSCA work together to protect you from sexual harassment.